brainets/abi-DCM/README.md

 # abi-DCM
-A Python toolbox for Automated Bayesian Inference in Dynamic Causal Modelling (DCM)
+A Python library for Automated Bayesian Inference in Dynamic Causal Modelling (DCM)

 # Description